- Defining Significant Risk and Calculating Shifts in Ratings

 The Effective Interest Rate is not etched in Stone.
 It Varies!EIR is the current rate: “Expected credit losses shall be discounted using the effective interest rate determined at initial recognition or an approximation thereof.
 If a financial instrument has a variable interest rate, expected credit losses shall be discounted using the current effective interest rate determined in accordance with IFR 9:B5.4.5”

 Why is Everyone so fixated by the LGD all of a sudden?We started using LGD and EL at the collateral level 13 years ago.
 Now that other systems are selling it as a separate module and charging an arm and a leg for it, everyone seems to be obsessed with it.
-Please remember, the EL is applied to the net clean amount, after subtracting the collateral from the exposure.
-So why would the collateral have any influence on the LGD?
-Once the collateral is subtracted, the clean portion on which the EL is applied will use normal PD/LGD levels.
-How you calculate LGD will require evidence through studies etc, which most banks are not geared to do.
+Please remember, the LGD is a weighted average between the collateralized EAR and its clean portion.
+The LGD associated with each collateral has its own supporting study outside IFRS 9.
+The collateralized portion of EAR is also time-sensitized with haircuts, volatility and discounted periods.
+How you calculate LGD will require evidence through studies etc., which most banks are not geared to do.
 In fact most will stick with the Basel’s standard 45% for IRBF.
 Again, what’s with the fuss on LGD?

 Inability to Defer the inevitable.
 Rebuttable is preemptive not a deferral.Do you think the 30 days rebuttable is a means to allow you to postpone recognizing Significant increase in risk?
 Think again: